 constitute a master template.

-ngFor directive iterates over the
+ngFor directive iterates over the component's

-hero as a template input variable.
+hero as the template input variable,

 that uses the

 hero template variable to display the hero's properties.

 When the browser refreshes, a list of heroes appears.